sswam/allemande/doc/guide.md

 This asks the shell agent to list files.

-## Basic intro to AI image gen
+## Basic intro to AI Image Generation

-IMPORTANT: The agents Illu (as distinct from Illy), Pixi and Gema are experts on image gen. We can talk to them to learn more about image gen prompting.
+IMPORTANT: The agents Illu (as distinct from Illy) and Gema are experts on image gen. We can talk to them to learn more about image prompting.

 This asks Illy, an image gen AI, to draw a big dog, in a fast, lowest-quality landscape image: